 - Confirmation of mechanism of action and resistance in clinical trials

 - Racial and age-related disparities in clinical trials

 - Mechanics of grant-writing

-“Educating young oncologists in the field of clinical and translational research is an investment in the future and is likely to impact the quality of cancer patient care for years to come,” said Bruce A. Chabner (Massachusetts General Hospital/Harvard Medical School), who founded the course more than two decades ago.
+“Educating young oncologists in the field of clinical and translational research is an investment in the future and is likely to impact the quality of cancer patient care for years to come,” said Bruce A. Chabner (Massachusetts General Hospital/Harvard Medical School), founder the course more than two decades ago.
 Since then, many of the 540+ alumni have earned significant acclaim in their careers and drug development success.

 After completion of this training, participants should be able to:

 - Identify the importance of translational research and define its value in clinical medicine.

 - Describe the process of drug development in oncology.

 - Apply the mechanics of grant writing and guidelines for sound research practices.